t0mpr1c3/catrpilr/README.md

 * This is a simple snake game written for the javascript BBC micro model B emulator, [jsbeeb](https://bbc.godbolt.org/).
 I tried to convince my kids that it was a completely original caterpillar game and nothing to do with snakes, but they weren't having any of it.

 * It was written as an entry for the [**2019 BASIC 10 liner contest**](http://gkanold.wixsite.com/homeputerium/kopie-von-basic-10liners-2018) in category **PUR-80**.
 The rules state that none of the lines of code should exceed 80 characters: seven of them reach the limit, and the other three have 79.

+* This document contains much that is truthy, but there is one rather obvious lie in it, not including the statement that I can bench press 750 pounds with one arm.

 ### Features